ninjaframework/ninja/README.md

 - provide a rails, play like java only framework
 - stateless to the max, no server side session
 - productivity is king - reloads must be ultra fast
-- should run on any war container (tomcat, jetty)
+- should run on any war container (tomcat, jetty), but also on netty (async)
 - should run on gae, heroku, cloudbees
 - formidable test support + integration selenium tests
-- configuratino of complete app with guice
+- configuration of complete app with guice
 - full eclipse support
 - full maven integration
 - don't use magic
 -- no bytecode enhancement
 -- no reflection (or only a minimal amount)
-- not dependend on serlvet api. should eg also run on netty
+- not dependent on serlvet api. should eg also run on netty
+- archetype for simple project generation out of the box
 - working security subsystem

 DONE: